Democracy Party (Turkey): Ban

-On the 2 March 1994 the Turkish parliament lifted the immunity of two deputies from the DEP and Orhan Doğan and Hatip Dicle were detained.
-On the 2 April 1994 occurred a deadly attack on the Bazaar in Istanbul for which the PKK did not claim an authorship.
+On 2 March 1994, the Turkish parliament lifted the immunity of two deputies from the DEP and Orhan Doğan and Hatip Dicle were detained.
+On 2 April 1994, occurred a deadly attack on the Bazaar in Istanbul for which the PKK did not claim an authorship.
 The Turkish Government anyway blamed the PKK but also the DEP.
 In reaction to the attack, the Turkish Prime Minister Tansu Çiller deemed the DEP just a cover for the PKK and called for end of a PKK presence in the Grand National Assembly of Turkey.
-Until the 16 June 1994 six party members were imprisoned and the party was banned.
+Until 16 June 1994, six party members were imprisoned and the party was banned.

-On the 8 August 1994 the deputies Orhan Doğan, Leyla Zana, Selim Sadak and Hatip Dicle were sentenced to 15 years in prison.
+On 8 August 1994, the deputies Orhan Doğan, Leyla Zana, Selim Sadak and Hatip Dicle were sentenced to 15 years in prison.
 They were released in June 2009 following a decision of Turkey's Appeal Court, after Turkey experienced some pressure from the European Parliament, asking for their release and condemning their imprisonment.

 The DEP was succeeded by the People's Democracy Party (HADEP), established in May 1994.

-In December 2002, the European Court of Human Rights held DEP's dissolution to be contrary to Article 11 of the European Convention on Human Rights (freedom of association) and ordered Turkey to pay 200.000€ which shall be distributed among the parties members.
+In December 2002, the European Court of Human Rights held DEP's dissolution to be contrary to Article 11 of the European Convention on Human Rights (freedom of association) and ordered Turkey to pay €200,000 which shall be distributed among the parties members.